abenevaut/docker-kata/004-run-sqlsrv-service/README.md

 ## Subject

+As we have already seen (twice), docker provides a way to create isolated environments that can be used to run services the same way on different machines.

+On Docker Hub, you can find an infinity of images that can be used to run services.
-Azure sql edge is a cloud-based relational database service.
+Azure sql edge is one of them and a cloud-based relational database service.

 When using Containers, you have to keep in mind that the data is not persisted by default.
-To do so, you can use volumes or bind mounts.
+To do so, you can use volumes or mount directories from the host as volume.

 Volumes are stored in a part of the host filesystem which is managed by Docker and accessible only from within Docker.

-To be able to persist data from a service in a directory from the host, you can use bind mounts.
-Like this all data in the directory is available to the container and your host.

 To create a volume, you can use the `docker volume create <volume name>` command.
 This will create your volume in the Docker environment.
 To verify that the volume has been created, you can use the `docker volume ls` command.

+To mount a directory from the host, you can use the `-v` option in the `docker run` command.

 ## Exercise